All Episodes

 A bite-sized version of the show that you can take with you.

-All right, so uh what I'm trying to understand is why you aren't more upset that we now know your friend Evelyn Farkas said it.
+All right, so what I'm trying to understand is why you aren't more upset that we now know your friend Evelyn Farkas said it.

-She admitted that there was surveillance unmasking.
+She admitted that there was surveillance on masking.

-She's talking about let's get it to our friends, our colleagues on the Capitol on Capitol Hill.
+She's talking about, let's get it to our friends, our colleagues on the Capitol on Capitol Hill.

 Well, that would sound to me, and I'm not an attorney, but that sounds to me like leaking intelligence.

-See, that that's my problem.
+See, that's my problem.

 I am an attorney.